 If you buy an old boat, the chances are you are going to buy an old anchor.

 I happen to think it’s something to get excited about – the fact that my “new” boat, Samsara, is 44 years old.
-At that age a boat is aging gracefully and improving in those important ways that people so often ignore – steadfastness, dependability…
+At that age, a boat is ageing gracefully and improving in those important ways that people so often ignore – steadfastness, dependability…

 Since I have been telling people that I have bought a Rival 32 again, I have been overwhelmed with comments such as “lovely boats” and “she’ll look after you…”

 And she comes with an antique anchor: A venerable 35 lbs CQR which has served her well through all her adventures on both sides of the Atlantic.

 After all, in 1973, the CQR was the anchor of choice for the cruising yachtsman – actually, there wasn’t much choice.
 That and a Danforth kedge seemed to see most people through most situations.
 But times have moved on.
 We now have the New Generation Anchors – and in any comparison test you care to look at, the dear old CQR comes out very poorly.
 The main problem is that you have to drag it around the anchorage before it will set – which may have been fine when anchorages were less crowded but try that in the Newtown River on a Saturday night and you’ll be very unpopular.

 These days there are anchor manufacturers who claim their product will set in less than a metre.